drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 </div>

 <p>
 As we continue to embrace AI tools in programming, there are many questions that we must consider.
-How will this impact the way we work?
+For example, how will this impact the way we work?
 Will it change the nature of frontend development?
 What are the implications of this for businesses, developers, and end-users?
+How does the job of a frontend developmer transform through AI?
 These are some of the critical questions that we'll explore as we delve into the future of frontend development with AI.
 </p>

 ## The Sigmoid Curve of AI

 In his video titled ["I tried using AI.
 It scared me."](https://www.youtube.com/watch?v=jPhJbKBuNnA), Tom Scott offers his perspective on the potential impact of AI in the coming years.
 He suggests that we may be at the beginning of a sigmoid curve for AI, which could disrupt industries similarly to how Napster disrupted the music industry in the early 2000s.
-This disruption has the potential to significantly alter the way we work, live, and interact with technology.
+It made the CD obsolete and made way for music streaming as we know it today.
+The disruption of AI has the potential to significantly alter the way we work, live, and interact with technology.
+Maybe it even will make parts of engineering onsolete.

 As AI tools become more prevalent, we can expect to see a greater level of automation in engineering.
 This will include automating tasks such as page creation, component development, and much more.
 However, it's essential to note that the role of each individual working in the field of engineering will be to act as the gatekeeper of the output of these tools.
 Engineers will be responsible for utilizing and leveraging these tools to their fullest potential.

 With this increased automation, the job of engineers will likely shift towards a more strategic focus, with a greater emphasis on problem-solving and decision-making.
-As a result, engineers will need to develop new skills to effectively collaborate with AI tools and incorporate them into their workflow.
+As a result, engineers will need to develop new skills to effectively collaborate with AI tools and incorporate them into their workflow to create value even faster.
 While this change may seem daunting, the potential benefits of working alongside AI tools are vast and could lead to significant advancements in the field of frontend development.

 <figure>
 <blockquote>AI stands for Artificial Intelligence and refers to computer systems that can perform human-like tasks such as learning, problem-solving, pattern recognition, decision-making, and language understanding.</blockquote>